dvmorris/google-cloud-cpp/README.md

 ```

 You will find compiled binaries in `cmake-out/` respective to their source paths.
-You will find compiled binaries in `cmake-out/` respective to their source
-paths.

 If you prefer to compile against installed versions of the dependencies please
 check the [INSTALL.md file](INSTALL.md).